Error Handling

 4. Create a new parse job

-1. Check the dataset status endpoint for error details
+1. Check the file status endpoint for error details

 2. Validate CSV format and encoding